jacobfreedom/vh-calculation-fix/README.md

 # vh-calculation-fix

 Precision runtime helper that computes the visible viewport height on real devices and in‑app browsers.
 Exposes `--svh` and `--lvh` so you don’t rely on broken CSS `vh`.
 Built for art‑directed, design‑intent layouts that must stay visually consistent across display modes and app browsers.
+Wire it in once and stop writing per‑app `vh` hacks; this saves hours of viewport debugging across Instagram, WhatsApp, Telegram, odd WebViews, and iOS Safari quirks.

-If your site is a generic dashboard or a "UX wrapped template" so called "designed" from copy-paste components, you probably don’t need this.
+If your site is a generic dashboard or template, you probably don’t need this.

 - Provides reliable `--svh` and `--lvh` CSS variables that behave correctly in in‑app browsers and WebViews.
 - Fixes broken `vh` behavior in environments like Instagram, WhatsApp, Telegram, and generic WebViews.